 Texas imposes extra restrictions on abortion providers, despite the fact that all health-care providers already must comply with a variety of federal and state regulations governing health, safety, building and fire codes, and zoning requirements.

 Restrictions on Where Abortion Services May Be Provided

 Texas places medically unnecessary restrictions on where abortion services may be provided.

 Abortion facilities must comply with dozens of administrative and professional-qualification requirements.
 25 Tex.
 Admin.
 Code § 139.1- 139.60.
-For instance, abortion providers must have admitting privileges at a local hospital or maintain an arrangement with a physician who has such privileges.
+For instance, abortion providers must have admitting privileges at a hospital within 30 miles of the abortion facility, and that provides obstetrical or gynecological health care services.
+H. 2b, 2013 Leg., 3d Spec.
+Sess., 2013.
 Nothing in the regulations requires hospitals to grant such privileges.
 25 Tex.
 Admin.
 Code § 139.56.
 Tex.
 Health & Safety Code Ann. § 245.017 (Enacted 1997).

 A court upheld the constitutionality of the vast majority of these TRAP regulations.
 Women's Med.
 Ctr. of N.W.
 Houston v.
 Bell, 248 F.3d 411 (5th Cir.
 2001).

 Texas prohibits certain qualified health-care professionals from providing abortion care.

 Only a physician licensed by the state may provide abortion care.
 Tex.
 Health & Safety Code Ann. § 245.010(b) (Enacted 1985; Last Amended 2003).